 Whereas for female dances the origin of the movement is the pelvis, as seen here in Mr Vegas’ Bruk It Down featuring female dancers from Dance Xpressionz:

 It is impossible to be interested in Dancehall and to not know about (Father) Bogle aka Mr Wacky.
-Real name Gerald Levy, Mr Bogle’s legacy has been the creation of key foundational Dancehall steps including The Bogle, Willie Bounce (named after his Black Roses Crew member Willie Haggart), Wacky Dip, Out and Bad and Row Like A Boat to name a few.
+Real name Gerald Levy, Mr Bogle’s legacy has been the creation of key foundational Dancehall steps including The Bogle, Willie Bounce (named after his Black Roses Crew member Willie Haggart), Wacky Dip, Out and Bad and Row Di Boat to name a few.

 Particularly during the 1990s, Father Bogle developed key relationships with artists such as Bounty Killer, Beenie Man, Elephant Man and Voice Mail.
 His steps are featured on many of their tracks and have subsequently gained notoriety all over the world.